leehyon/kohsruhe/content/en/posts/newsletters/weekly-review-230716.md

 ~~Besides reflecting on life, I will also record some content heard (podcasts) or seen (articles), mainly leaning towards technology and business.
 I consider myself like a person picking up shells on the beach of life.
 The sea rises and falls, and some tiny things are always forgotten.
 I hope these things can be discovered and subtly influence my ordinary life.
 Of course, if they also happen to inspire you, that would be even better.~~[^ud1]

-[^ud1]: Updated on 2024-09-27: This part has been moved to the "Mastodon" for a better presentation
+[^ud1]: Updated on 2024-09-27: This part has been moved to the "Toots" for a better presentation

 ## Facing choices